morey-tech/gitops-bridge-control-plane/README.md

 ```

 ## Argo CD Bootstrapping
 The `bootstrap` folder is used as the source for the initial `Application` created by Terraform after standing up an instance of Argo CD.
-It bootstraps the instance with an `Application` that deploys `ApplicationSets` for managing cluster addons, and an `ApplicationSet` for deploying cluster-specific workloads (e.g. from the `clusters/<name>` folders).
+It bootstraps the instance with an `Application` that deploys `ApplicationSets` for managing cluster addons, and an `ApplicationSet` for deploying cluster-specific `Applications` (e.g. from the `clusters/<name>` folders).

-## Clusters
-Each cluster will need a folder with the same name (as what's defined in Argo CD) under `clusters/`.
-The `clusters` `ApplicationSet` (deployed by the Argo CD bootstrapping) will create an `Application` to deploy any manifests in that folder (excluding the `addons` folder).
-A cluster can have any number of arbitrary manifests deployed to it by simply adding them to it's corriesponding folder.

 ## Addons
 Each cluster can opt into addons deployed into it.